omnibs/Fuck-I-need-a-Credit-Card/README.md

-Fuck!
-I need a Credit Card
+<a href="http://omnibs.github.io/Fuck-I-need-a-Credit-Card/">Fuck!
+I need a Credit Card</a>
 ===============================

 Well there's this work I have to do where I constantly need to generate credit cards starting with certain digits, to test bin locking, so I made this.